khamesh28/Dev/README.md

+Subject: Weekly Update – April 21–25, 2026

 Hi Sujeet and Raja,

-Here's my update for today:
+Here's a quick summary of the week:

+- Completed the full installation and environment setup for all three projects, resolving configuration hurdles along the way.
-Conducted a thorough file-by-file analysis of all three codebases, mapping out the full architecture, data models, auth flow, component structure and API layer across both the work-tracker and AIHUB-PORTAL projects.
-Finalized the refactoring plan — identified what to retain, what to remove, and what new modules need to be built from scratch for the AI dashboard use case.
+- Conducted a thorough file-by-file analysis of all three codebases — mapped out the architecture, identified what to retain, what to remove, and what needs to be built from scratch for the AI dashboard.
-Got both projects running on the office Windows machine, working around IT restrictions on the corporate laptop.
-Had a detailed discussion with Mithun on the overall direction and scope of the refactor going forward.
+- Had detailed discussions with Mithun on the overall direction, scope, and refactoring approach.

-Will begin implementation tomorrow.
+- Started working on the UI design for the dashboard.

+Good week overall — solid foundation in place.
+Will continue with development next week.

 Best regards,
 Khamesh